TheMasz/ourgram/README.md

 ` composer require altorouter/altorouter `

 **Starting the Project**
--To start the project, run the following command in the root directory:<br>
+- To start the project, run the following command in the root directory:<br>
 `php -S localhost:8080`

 **MySQL Configuration**<br>